Welding Apprenticeship Program (Year 1 only)

 We have area employers hungry for welders, and now we have a strong two-year curriculum for those seeking to enter the trade.
 This is a registered apprenticeship program with the State of New Hampshire, and separate from our 30-hour welding enrichment class.
 Our welding apprenticeship program is valuable to these area partners:

 Filtrine Manufacturing, EVS Metal, and Granite State Trailers

-Apprentices will earn a certificate from the NH Department of Education and a certificate from the US Department of Labor.
+Apprentices will earn a certificate from the NH Department of Education.

 Welding apprentices take “related instruction” classes over the course of 2 academic years, totaling 300 hours (150 hours/year).

 Apprentices may begin related instruction through Community Education without yet having secured a position with an area company as a welding apprentice.
 However, it is recommended that students find such a position soon.
-Students entering Year 2, offered in 2019-2020, must be working as a welder.
+When students are entering Year 2, they must be working as a welder.

 Apprentices are paid by employers.

 Class limit is 8 and the first classes are held at Filtrine Manufacturing in Keene.
-Later classes will be held at EVS Metal also.
+Later, some classes may be held at EVS Metal.